Description:

 FIG. 3 illustrates the voltage-current (V-I) characteristic of the differential transistor pair circuit of FIG. 2;

-FIG. 4 illustrates the transconductance characteristic, g , of the differential transistor pair circuit of FIG. 2;
+FIG. 4 illustrates the transconductance characteristic, g m , of the differential transistor pair circuit of FIG. 2;

 FIG. 5 illustrates the transconductance characteristic, gm mdp , of a multiple differential pair circuit as a sum of identical Δ-spaced gm dp functions;